run2780/AWS-Projects/1. AWS Networking/8. Access S3 from a VPC/Readme.md

 A VPC (Virtual Private Cloud) is like your own private space inside AWS.
 In this space, you can set up and run AWS resources in a network that you control.
 The main idea is that it’s separate and secure, so your resources don’t mix withothers.

-### How I used Amazon VPC in this project

-How did you use Amazon VPC in today's project?
-In this project, I used Amazon VPC as the foundational network environment that allowed my EC2 instance to securely interact with Amazon S3.
-Created a custom VPC with a CIDR block (10.0.0.0/16) to host my resources, ensuring isolation from other networks.
-Configured a public subnet within the VPC so your EC2 instance could have internet access and connect via EC2 Instance Connect.
-Launched an EC2 instance inside the VPC, inheriting the VPC’s routing and security rules.
-Attached a security group that was tied to the VPC that allowed inbound SSH traffic, enabling you to connect to the instance.
-Enabled public IP assignment since EC2 Instance Connect requires a public IP.
-Provided connectivity to external AWS services: Even though S3 lives outside of VPCs, my EC2 instance inside the VPC was able to reach it over the internet once credentials were configured.

-### One thing I didn't expect in this project was...

-What is one thing you didn't expect in this project?
-One thing you probably didn’t expect in this project was how Amazon S3 lives outside of your VPC.

-At first glance, it feels natural to assume that all AWS services would sit inside the VPC you carefully designed.
-But S3 (along with services like IAM, Route 53, and DynamoDB) is actually a global service accessible over the internet, not bound to your VPC’s private network.
-That’s why you had to configure access keys and use the AWS CLI from your EC2 instance to reach it.

-### This project took me...

-How much time did this project take you?
-This project took me 60 minutes including documentation.

 ---